gabrielhao/city-garden/README.md

 ## Acknowledgments

+- Azure Blob Storage for image storage
-- Azure Content Safety API for image analysis
+- Azure Content Safety for image validation
-- OpenWeatherMap API for climate data
-- LangChain for LLM integration
-- LangGraph for workflow management
+- OpenAI for image generation and plant recommendations
-- LangSmith for tracing and monitoring
+- FastAPI for the API framework